aspect-build/rules_js/docs/js_library.md

-Declaration files are handled separately from sources since they are generally not needed at runtime and build rules, such as ts_project, are optimal in their build graph if they only depend on declarations from 'deps' since these they don't need the JavaScript source files from deps to typecheck.
+Declaration files are handled separately from sources since they are generally not needed at runtime and build rules, such as ts_project, are optimal in their build graph if they only depend on declarations from `deps` since these they don't need the JavaScript source files from deps to typecheck.

 Linked npm dependences are also handled separately from sources since not all rules require them and it is optimal for these rules to not depend on them in the build graph.

-NB: 'js_library' copies all source files to the output tree before providing them in JsInfo.
+NB: `js_library` copies all source files to the output tree before providing them in JsInfo.
 See https://github.com/aspect-build/rules_js/tree/dbb5af0d2a9a2bb50e4cf4a96dbc582b27567155/docs#javascript for more context on why we do this.